Certifying the activation of Bell nonlocality with finite data: Activation of Steerability

 \section{Activation of Steerability}

-The applicability of the methods introduced in the main text are not restricted to the activation of Bell-nonlocality, where one initially starts with a Bell-local state, that is, a state having a LHS model with respect to \emph{all} generalised measurements, and then certifies that a Bell-nonlocal state was produced by means of local filter operations.
+The applicability of the methods introduced in the main text are not restricted to the activation of Bell nonlocality, where one initially starts with a Bell-local state, that is, a state having an LHS model with respect to \emph{all} generalised measurements, and then certifies that a Bell-nonlocal state was produced by means of local filter operations.
 Indeed, one could also imagine a scenario where Bob can characterise the states he obtains, yielding more information than just the output statistics of the black-box measurements in the case of CHSH violation.
-This situation would correspond to the \emph{activation of steerability} by means of local filters.
-The crucial point is that the Werner state becomes steerable for smaller parameters $\mu$. i.e., it can be steerable but Bell-local.
+This situation would correspond to the activation of steerability by means of local filters.
+The crucial point is that the Werner state becomes steerable for smaller parameters $\mu$, that is, it can be steerable but Bell-local.

 The possibility of choosing a smaller $\mu$ yields the existence if larger confidence polytopes in the sense of Eq.~\eqref{eq:max_size} and thus a smaller number of samples to achieve a predefined confidence level.
-After the filter operation, instead of demonstrating the violation of CHSH inequality, one shows the violation of a so called steering inequality, i.e., one witnesses the non-existence of a LHS model for the filtered state.
+After the filter operation, instead of demonstrating the violation of CHSH inequality, one shows the violation of a so called steering inequality, i.e., one witnesses the non-existence of an LHS model for the filtered state.
 Motivated by the work in Ref.~\cite{Saunders2010a}, we consider inequalities of the form